tedkim97/tedkim97.github.io/_posts/2024-02-15-rust_simple_branchless_optimization.md

 The tradeoff with the branchless version of code is that you're computing more (in this case we're performing additional arithmetic operations), while the branched version isn't registering the additional compute.
 Moreover, if the CPU correctly guesses the branch 100% of the time, the function will "free" compared to branchless code.
 However, depending on the language, compiler, CPU architecture, the branchless optimized assembly may have more or less instructions the non-optimized version.

 Another tradeoff you'll get is that employing branchless logic really runs against "semantic" coding principles.
-If I saw a random optimzied branchless function, I wouldn't be able to tell if an idiot or a genius wrote it.
+If I saw a random branchless algo, I wouldn't be able to tell if an idiot or a genius wrote it.
 That's a non-trivial argument that the branchless version hurts readability, thereby hurting maintainability.

 Finally, you should never assume your "branchless optimization" actually reduces branches.
 Smart compilers will be able to utilize the [`cmov` instruction and reduce their vulnerability to branch prediction failures](https://stackoverflow.com/questions/14131096/why-is-a-conditional-move-not-vulnerable-to-branch-prediction-failure) and compile `if/else` statements to use conditional moves to avoid branches.
 IN FACT, I expected this to be the case for rust.
 The rust compiler (and/or LLVM) should knows that we should just use a conditional move (`cmov`).
 Spoiler alert, the rust compiler is pretty good about that here, but I think you should still read on.